bjornol/limesurvey-docker/README.md

 # Pre-Requirements
 This example requires that you allready have a database running.
 In my example i have an local mariadb running on port 3306.
+ - Create a new database called "limesurvey" in your existing db
+ - create a new user names "limesurvey" with password "limesurvey" ( this you can change in production ) with all access to the limesurvey database.
+ - All tables will be automatically created on docker startup.

+# Run
+`docker-compose up -d`